 has been introduced.
 Designated extra-curricular events and other learning modules will provide complimentary options (separate from the ISHLT Academy).

 A conceptual framework and a clear process to align all of the existing and any planned educational activities has been devised.
 Please take a moment to familiarize yourself with the strategic plan and terminology.

 Educational Affairs Director, ISHLT

-- The overall educational strategy for the Society shall be implemented by the Director of Educational Affairs.
-The Director of Educational Affairs shall be selected by the Board of Directors following an application and interview process.
+- The overall educational strategy for the Society shall be implemented by the Medical Director of Educational Affairs.
+The Medical Director of Educational Affairs shall be selected by the Board of Directors following an application and interview process.
 The term is for 5 years, renewable for one additional year at a time for a maximum term of 10 years.
-The Director shall receive a stipend of $20,000 per year.
-The Director of Educational Affairs shall serve as an ex-officio member of the Board of Directors and as the Chair of the Education Committee.
+The Medical Director shall receive a stipend of $20,000 per year.
+The Medical Director shall serve as an ex-officio member of the Board of Directors and as the Chair of the Education Committee.

 - The Annual Meeting Scientific Program Chair, the Annual Meeting Scientific Program Chair-Elect, and the Chair(s) of the current and incoming year’s educational activities shall serve on the Committee.

 - The Medical Director may create an Education Task Force to address special projects of the Education Committee.
 The Medical Director may appoint up to five Task Force members to serve two-year terms, renewable once.

 - Education Committee and Education Task Force Members may not serve on the Annual Meeting Program Committees.

 - Ensure that the educational activities of the Society meet ACCME requirements as well as those of other medical education program accrediting bodies as directed by the Board of Directors.